-Turner was convicted of murder for the 1995 death of her husband, police officer Glenn Turner, and for the 2001 death of her boyfriend, firefighter Randy Thompson, both of whom were poisoned with antifreeze.
+Lynn Turner was convicted of murder in the deaths of her husband, police officer Glenn Turner, and her boyfriend, firefighter Randy Thompson.
+Both men were poisoned with antifreeze.

-Glenn Turner died March 3, 1995, from what was initially determined to be an irregular heartbeat.
-A week later, Turner moved in with Thompson, with whom she had begun an affair several months prior.
+Glenn Turner died March 3, 1995, from what was initially thought to be an irregular heartbeat.
+A week later, Lynn Turner moved in with Thompson, with whom she had begun an affair several months earlier.

 But it was not until Thompson died in 2001 under similar circumstances that authorities exhumed the body of Glenn Turner and performed another autopsy.